calvinosinga/hcolor/figures/HI_auto/autopk_HI.md

 ## To Do
 * The nyquist frequency doesn't quite match up with where the shot noise occurs, shift the xlimit over a bit
+* Investigate why there is a bump across VN18 and D18 at k~1.5 - idea is that they exhibit the same behavior even though they shouldn't necessarily "know" about each other.
+* Calculate the strength of redshift-space distortions similar to Paco

 # D18-Particle Auto Power